“For every action

 surgery.
 Adjacent segment disease was most common in degenerative

 spondylolisthesis at the cranial fusion segment.
 Risk for adjacent segment disease

 was elevated in patients whose fusions were longer.
 Adjacent segment disease arose

 sooner after fusion in elderly patients and in those with degenerative

 lumbar scoliosis.
 (6) Chiropractic non-surgical care may answer the call

-for non-surgical treatment pain after back surgery including back surgery with fusion.
+for non-surgical treatment pain after back surgery including fusion

 HOW DOES CHIROPRACTIC ADDRESS ADJACENT SEGMENT DISEASE?